Mayank230604/Kubernetes_Cluster/README.md

       snap install kubectl --classic

-   3. Check the Created Cluster with get
+   3. Check the Created Cluster with get:

           kind get clusters

-   4. To Delete the Cluster
+   4. To Delete the Cluster:

           kind delete cluster